UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/01_intro.md

 ## Supercomputers - what are they?

-A supercomputer is a computer with very high-level computational capacities compared to a general-purpose computer such as a personal desktop or laptop.
+A supercomputer is a computer with very high-level computational capacities, significantly surpassing a general-purpose computer such as a personal desktop or laptop.

 Clearly this is a moving target - today’s laptop would have been a supercomputer only a couple of decades ago - but no matter how fast today’s general-purpose computers are, there will always be a need for much more powerful machines.